pwittchen/wittchen.io/source/_posts/deployment-of-the-java-code-to-aws-lambda.md

 sls info
 ```

-we should see information about the Lambda:
+We should see information about the Lambda:

 ```
 Service Information